Triangle Height Calculator

 Triangle height, also referred to as its altitude, can be solved using a simple formula using the length of the base and the area.

-Thus, the height or altitude of a triangle h is equal to 2 times the area T divided by the length of base b.
+Thus, the height or altitude of a triangle h is equal to 2 times the area A divided by the length of base b.

-How to Solve Triangle Height Without the Area
+How to Find Triangle Height Without the Area

-The first step is to find the perimeter of the triangle p, which can be found by adding all three sides.
+The first step is to find the perimeter of the triangle p, which can be found by adding all three side lengths.

 p = a + b + c